vishnums8093/Ecommerce-Data/README.md

 This project followed a standard data analysis pipeline:

 1.  **Data Ingestion:** The raw e-commerce data was loaded into a dedicated dataset in **Google BigQuery**.
-2.  **Data Cleaning & Transformation:** SQL scripts were used to handle missing values, correct data types, and normalize product/customer names.
+2.  **Data Cleaning & Transformation:** SQL scripts were used to handle missing values, correct data types, and normalize product/            customer names.
 3.  **Data Analysis:** Final analytical SQL queries were executed to answer the business questions, generating optimized views for            visualization.
 4.  **Data Visualization:** **Tableau Public** was then used to connect to these local CSV files to build the interactive sales and           profitability dashboard, ensuring the visualization was based on the finalized, clean data.
 ---